rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 Note that IOS XE only allows two keys in the key-chain.

-Cisco does support strong scrypt hashing of user secres.
-Here is how to do that:
+You can see in the ouput the user's secret is hashed as type 9.
+In Cisco speak that is scrypt.
+Scrypt is a `memory` hard hash so having hardware GPUs doesn't speed up reversing the hash.
+To create a users with scrypt:

 `username thubbard privilege 15 algorithm-type scrypt secret Sup3rS3cr3t`

 ### Yubico Authenticator

-Yubico is one of the company that makes Physical Security keys.
-These allow you to copy your private key to the Yubico and have access no matter what laptop you are on.
+Yubico is one of the companies that makes Physical Security keys.
+These allow you to copy your private key to the Yubico and have access no matter what laptop you are on with just one key.
 It's beyond the scope of this guide but here are links to Yubico.

 - [Highest assurance authentication that’s fast and easy](https://www.yubico.com/products/yubikey-5-overview/)
 - [Securing SSH Authentication with FIDO2](https://developers.yubico.com/SSH/Securing_SSH_with_FIDO2.html)